 Release of Education Records:

-Complete 2 Compete may disclose education records without a student’s prior written consent under the FERPA exception for disclosure to Complete 2 Compete/Mississippi university and community college officials and employees, and contracted agencies with legitimate educational interests.
-Upon request, Complete 2 Compete may also disclose education records without consent to officials of another school in which a student seeks to enroll.
+Complete 2 Compete may disclose education records without a student’s prior written consent under FERPA to Complete 2 Compete/Mississippi university and community college officials and employees, and contracted agencies with legitimate educational interests.
+Upon request, Complete 2 Compete may also discloses education records without consent to officials of another school in which a student seeks to enroll.